- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, regular defragmentation of the NAS device is recommended.
 Defragmentation rearranges fragmented files and consolidates them into contiguous blocks, improving data access speed and reducing the risk of data loss.
 Additionally, implementing a proper backup strategy, including off-site backups, can help protect against data loss in case of hardware failures or other unforeseen events.

-Although NAS TeraStation TS3410DN1604 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS3410DN1604 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -